brianolson/redistricter/README.txt

 ---
 * Setting up protobuf
-# Requires protobuf 2.6.1; has not been updated for protobuf 3.0
 # Here's the cheat sheet for building this quickly.
-# On Mac, if you want fancy multi-platform binaries, one of these (bash syntax):
-CXXFLAGS='-arch ppc -arch ppc64 -arch i386 -arch x86_64' ./configure --enable-dependency-tracking=no
-CXXFLAGS='-arch i386 -arch x86_64' ./configure --enable-dependency-tracking=no
-# Otherwise just:
 ./configure

 # then build C and optionally python